standardml/smackage/README.md

 Smackage now lives in the `bin` subdirectory of the current directory.

+To install smackage in $SMACKAGE_HOME,

+    $ DESTDIR=$SMACKAGE_HOME make install

+Now you can proceed to update your path and use smackage without having the build repository available.

 **Step 4: Update your PATH (optional).**

 Smackage-aware applications have a makefile option `install` that places